Donald Trump’s Lies Are Fatally Wounding Our Democracy

 - When a lawyer speaks for his client, his words bind the client.
 Dowd is a classic “speaking agent,” and in the eyes of the law his words become the words of his client.
 Dowd’s tweet is Trump’s tweet.
 And if Dowd were to offer evidence at a trial about the inaccuracy of the tweet, his status as a witness would disqualify him from acting as Trump’s lawyer.

-But of greater consequence is the mortal wound to our constitutional democracy committed by this government’s apparent adoption of a policy that truth and facts are irrelevant while lies are politically inexpedient.
+But of greater consequence is the mortal wound to our constitutional democracy committed by this government’s apparent adoption of the policy that lies are the appropriate remedy when truth and fact are politically inexpedient.
 Without strict adherence to concepts of truth and fact, there can be no organized system of justice.
 Modern history is full of nations who have gone down that path, and, up to now, the United States has reviled them.